davmrv/task-management-app/README.md

 ## Setup

+### Config
+For configuration you just need to add your **API Key** to the `keys.json` file on the `Config/` directory so you can get the tasks from the GraphQL API.

 ### Install dependencies

-First to run the application you'll need to install the dependencies with the next command
+To run the application you'll need to install the dependencies with the next command

 `npm install`

 Then you'll need to run the project with...

+### Run project
+To run the project you'll run the next command

-### `npm start`
+`npm start`

-This project will run the project on [http://localhost:3000](http://localhost:3000)
+This command will run the project on [http://localhost:3000](http://localhost:3000)